Diseases & Conditions > Breast Reconstruction

 Also, women who are overweight or who have had previous surgery at the site from which the tissue will be taken may not be good candidates.
 A consultation with a plastic surgeon is necessary to assess eligibility.

 All flap reconstructions carry certain risks, including the loss of blood supply to the new breast, which could lead to infection and/or the loss of some or all of the breast tissue.
-Procedures that use abdominal muscle to create the breast carry a slight risk of abdominal hernia, a hole or weakness in a muscle wall that allows whatever lies behind the muscle to push through.
-Additionally, recovery from all autologous procedures is much more extensive than from implants, requiring up to a week in the hospital and several weeks recovery at home.
+Procedures that use abdominal muscle to create the breast carry a slight risk of abdominal hernia or bulge.
+A hernia is a hole or weakness in the supportive layers of the abdominal wall that allows whatever lies behind the muscle to push through.
+A bulge is a laxity of the abdominal wall and not a hole.
+Additionally, recovery from all tissue flap procedures is much more extensive than from implants, usually requiring three to four days in the hospital and several weeks of recovery at home.

 Several types of flap reconstruction may be performed to create the breast or a pocket for an implant.

 TRAM (Transverse Rectus Abdominis Muscle) flap.
-This is the most commonly performed autologous breast reconstruction.
+This used to be the most commonly performed tissue flap breast reconstruction.
 The surgeon uses sections of artery and vein, as well as fat, skin and muscle from the lower abdomen, to shape a new breast.
 An added bonus is that you get a tummy tuck.
 This procedure takes about three to six hours and requires several days of hospitalization.
 But it provides a very natural looking breast, similar to the unaffected breast.
 Disadvantages include the possibility of a hernia or bulging in the abdominal wall and some loss of abdominal function, particularly if two abdominal muscles are used.

 There are two main types of TRAM flaps: